dereknovak/RB120-LS/study_guide.md

 ## Encapsulation

-"Encapsulation is hiding pieces of functionality and making it unavailable to the rest of the code base."
+"Encapsulation lets us hide the internal representation of an object from the outside and only expose the methods and properties that users of the object need."

-Encapsulation occurs by hiding pieces of functionality, making it unavailable to the rest of the codebase.
-In Object Oriented Programming, this is primarily achieved through Method Access Control, which allows or restricts this functionality by implementation of public, protected, or private attributes or behaviors.
+Encapsulation allows us to hide the state of an object from outside its resepctive class, exposing only the attributes and behaviors required by the users.
+In Object Oriented Programming, this is primarily achieved through Method Access Control, which allows or restricts these properties by the  implementation of public, protected, or private methods.

 ### Method Access Control